All StatesAlaska

 • Deed must name the grantor(s) and grantee(s) by full legal name

-• Must be recorded with the Alaska District Recorder for the recording district where the property is located
+• Must be recorded with the Alaska DNR Recording District office for the district where the property is located

 • No state real estate transfer tax in Alaska